The History Of Gardner Galleries

 George Gardner held his first auction in London, Ontario in 1922.
 One of his early sales was selling horses for the City of London when they switched from horse-drawn to gas-powered trucks.
-Some of his major sales include Tecumseh House, at one time the largest hotel in the British Commonwealth and the contents of many of London's finest homes in the 1930's, during The Great Depression.
+Some of his major auctions include Tecumseh House, at one time the largest hotel in the British Commonwealth, as well the contents of many of London's finest homes in the 1930's, during The Great Depression.

-The fourth generation, James and Mark Gardner, learned the business from the ground up and could often be seen in their early teenage years moving furniture, cleaning the salesroom floor and working live auctions during summers, evenings and weekends.
+The fourth generation, James and Mark Gardner, learned the business from the ground up and could often be seen in their early teenage years working live auctions and setting up sales during summers, evenings and weekends.
 The Gardner brothers attended the world’s leading auction school, Reppert School of Auctioneering located in Auburn, Indiana in 2002 and eventually took on managing roles.
 In 2011, James pioneered monthly online art auctions in London, as well handles collections of high value for estates and private individuals.
 Mark managed the Tuesday evening live auctions for many years and now runs monthly estate, furniture and collector auctions which attract a worldwide audience.
 Today, after working in the auction industry for over 20 years and being accredited appraisers with The Canadian Association of Personal Property Appraisers, the Gardner brothers are proud of their great success story and are often called upon by other industry leaders for advice.
-Both brothers are accredited members of CPA (Canadian Professional Appraisers) and are regularly asked to participate in antique appraisal seminars and charity auctions.

 James Gardner, specialist in Canadian and international fine art